 The third of the seven guidelines for designing a lean future state is to use supermarkets to control production where continuous flow does not extend upstream.

-Ideally, in a lean manufacturing environment, every operation flows from the first, but that may not be possible due to limitations that you just can’t get around.
+Ideally, in a lean manufacturing industry environment, every operation flows from the first, but that may not be possible due to limitations that you just can’t get around.
 That’s not to say that we don’t continually poke and prod these limits, but often we are up against what our production equipment can support.

 What limits continuous flow?